andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 PCustomer { cpName = "Sam", cpAge = 40 }
 ```

-might be represented by a json value like
+might be represented by a json value using our schema like

 ``` {.json}
 { "tag": "Customer",